 The man allegedly intended to detonate pipe bombs and kill lawmakers.

 Michael Robert Hoyt was indicted last week for allegedly plotting to shoot the speaker of the U.S. House of Representatives.

-Khairullozhon Matanov, 24, a friend of Tamerlan and Dzhokhar Tsarnaev who allegedly met and spoke with the brothers multiple times during the week of the Boston bombing, filed a motion to enter a new plea in his obstruction of justice case.
-He is expected to plead guilty.
+Khairullozhon Matanov, 24, a friend of Tamerlan and Dzhokhar Tsarnaev who allegedly met and spoke with the brothers multiple times during the week of the Boston bombing, pleaded guilty to misleading investigators.

 Prosecutors have recommended charges for the former military leader for leaking documents to his former mistress, Paula Broadwell.